 Our REACH (React with Compassion and Heart) INSET workshops are aimed at all school staff.
 In this training, we look at developing awareness, new habits and techniques for positive relationships while supporting staff wellbeing in schools.

 “Taking care of those that take care of others”

 Creative perspectives for working with challenges in school; developing ideas for positive behaviour management

 Through supporting staff to strengthen their inner resources, everyone will be better equipped to generate shifts in difficult relationships and find fresh approaches to the challenges faced each day.

 What will happen in the INSET training

-We tailor our workshops to your specific needs and requirements and will work with you to ensure that content is specific to your school and relevant.
+We tailor our workshops to your specific needs and requirements; we will work with you prior to your session/s to ensure that content is relevant to your setting and your staff needs.

 - They comprise elements of structured group discussion, presentations from the facilitator and experiential learning in the form of games and exercises tailored to bring out transferable skills.

 We have run this successfully for whole-staff INSET training as well as smaller groups of staff.

 Themes for discussion